 9) Eat at a set time:

 If you are someone who tends to eat whenever you’re bored or upset, try to find healthy alternatives to eating for fun.
 If you tend to wake up in the middle of the night and snack on junk food late at night, focus on getting at least 8 hours of sleep a night.

 Eating more than you need to can be a sign of low energy levels and a lack of physical activity.
 Commit to getting at least 15 minutes of exercise every day, whether it’s walking or going for a swim.
 If you have the time and resources, hire a personal trainer or take up some yoga classes.

 11) Eat Smaller Meals and Snacks:

 Instead of eating three large meals a day, eat five or six smaller meals evenly spaced throughout the day.
-Eating more frequently can help you stay satiated for longer periods of time, so you’re less likely to overeat at your next meal.
+Eating more frequently can help you stay satiated for longer periods, so you’re less likely to overeat at your next meal.
 Scheduling your meals and snacks can help you stop overeating.

 12) Eat Healthy Foods:

 Instead of eating processed foods for snacks and meals, focus on eating fresh fruits and vegetables.
 Eating a variety of colorful fruits and veggies is not only good for the body, but it can also be an inexpensive way to curb your cravings for junk food.
 Nuts such as almonds, walnuts, and peanuts are great additions to any healthy diet plan.
 Eating foods high in protein can help you feel fuller for longer periods.